Neighborhoods

 Body:

-Jeff Kramer is a Housing Project Inspector for the Youngstown Neighborhood Development Corporation.
-Jeff screens properties for necessary repairs, writes up project specifications, inspects completed repairs, and communicates deficiencies.
+Jeff Kramer is an Owner-Occupied Home Repair Project Inspector for the Youngstown Neighborhood Development Corporation.
+Under the supervision of Owner-Occupied Home Repair Project Coordinator, Jeff screens properties for necessary repairs, writes up project specifications, inspects completed repairs, and communicates deficiencies.

 Contact Jeff at jkramer@yndc.org